MicrosoftDocs/dynamics-365-intelligent-order-management/topics/shipping-rate-factor-table-in-iom.md

 ## Using the Shipping rate factor table in the Intelligent Order Management DOM API

 The Intelligent Order Management Distributed Order Management (DOM) API calls the FedEx rate API to calculate the shipping rate.
-If the shipping rate can't be calculated because of an issue with the API, a fallback rate is calculated by using the **Fallback weight threshold** and **Fallback increment rate factor** values that are defined for each service level in the table.
-If the carrier API returns a valid rate, a markup or markdown percentage is applied by using the **Rate factor** percentage that's maintained in the table.
+If the shipping rate can't be calculated because of an issue with the API, the API calculates a fallback rate by using the **Fallback weight threshold** and **Fallback increment rate factor** values that you define for each service level in the table.
+If the carrier API returns a valid rate, the API applies a markup or markdown percentage by using the **Rate factor** percentage that you maintain in the table.